Pisces-Project/PyMetric/paper/paper.md

 ## Field and Grid Operations

 Fields in PyMetric are array-backed data structures (typically NumPy or HDF5 buffers) that are explicitly associated with a coordinate system and grid.
+The grid handling supports flexible discretization strategies, including cell-centered and node-centered layouts, as well as ghost zones for finite-difference operations.
+Support is currently provided for single-grid configurations with arbitrary spacing; however, multigrid extension is planned for future releases.
 While fields behave like standard NumPy arrays, they also carry metadata about their geometric context, including coordinate labels, spacing, and metric-aware tensor properties.

-Operations on fields—such as computing covariant derivatives, applying Laplacians, or transforming between bases—are automatically dispatched to appropriate symbolic expressions and numerical kernels based on the field’s variance and the geometry of the underlying coordinate system.
+Operations on fields, such as computing covariant derivatives, applying Laplacians, or transforming between bases, are automatically dispatched to appropriate symbolic expressions and numerical kernels based on the field’s variance and the geometry of the underlying coordinate system.